danrs/git-practice/README.md

 git commit -m "added a cute animal thing" git push origin master
 ```
+Once you push something, it can be `pull`ed by other people working on the code.
+For that reason, it is a very bad idea to use branch-altering commands (such as `reset`) on commits that have been pushed.

-### checkout branch from remote
+### Checkout branch from remote
 When you cloned this repository, it was created with a single remote, called `origin`.
-Let's try that now.
+Let's try checking out a branch from that remote.

 ```bash
 git fetch # update remote info